If your wrist hurts every time you type, scroll, cook, lift, drive, or hold your phone, it can make even simple things feel annoying.

 2. Dpl Wrist Wrap - Best LED Wrap

-- Type – LED light therapy wrap (We’ve also reviewed the best LED light therapy wraps for larger body parts!)
+- Type – LED light therapy wrap (I’ve also reviewed the best LED light therapy wraps for larger body parts!)

 - Treatment time – 15-20 minutes, up to 3 times a day